adslbarxatov/GraphArray/docs/index.md

 option remains available.
 All this allows you to increase the flexibility and informativeness of the diagram, depending on the needs of a particular study.

+The plotting range can also be controlled using the mouse wheel:
+- Without keys, the wheel allows you to shift the plotting ranges along the `Oy` axis (vertically);
+- With the `[Shift]` key pressed, the wheel allows you to shift the ranges along the `Ox` axis (horizontally);
+- With the `[Ctrl]` key pressed, the wheel performs “zoom in / zoom out” – simultaneous getting closer / moving away of the range boundaries along all axes.

 [:arrow_double_up:](#contents)

 ---